Click here to edit title.

 The London trolleybus Preservation Society has its base here and has superbly restored three London Trolleybuses to full working order.
 Two of the trio are seen here.
 No1521 (right) was London's ceremonial last trolleybus on 8th.
 May 1962.

 Well, no - This isn't Carlton Colville and this trolleybus sadly is not working.
 I place this shot here for continuity - Leyland/MCW H1 No.796 (1938) was sent over to France for the Paris Transport Museum in 1960 and has been dormant since.
-I saw it there in 1984.
-Shoving it up against a wall like this and obscuring its nearside too with RT2657 did rather show that they did not have a high regard for it.
+I snapped it there in 1984.
+Shoving it up against a wall like this and obscuring its nearside too with RT2657 did rather show that they did not then have a high regard for it.
 Both have however now been repatriated, though 796s journey to Carlton Colville is officially regarded as long-term temporary.
 RT 2657 however has, I think, been officially 'donated' to the LBPT Museum at Brooklands.

 TROLLEYBUS WEEKEND 2008